-Soil testing has many advantages, some of which are listed below:
+Soil testing provides many benefits to farmers in India, some of which are listed below:

 The collection of soil samples involves different steps.
 Let’s discuss them in detail:

-After collecting soil samples, you can get your soil tested at a soil-testing laboratory, any garden centers, or a local cooperative extension office.
-Various types of tests are done to determine the overall characteristics of the soil, which are discussed below:
+Soil testing is performed in soil laboratories, garden centers, or local cooperative extension offices after soil samples are collected.
+Different types of tests are done to determine the overall characteristics of the soil, which are discussed below:

-This test determines moisture content in the soil sample.
-It involves high-temperature moisture evaporation from samples.
-You can calculate the moisture rates in the samples by comparing their mass before and after evaporation.
+Soil moisture testing determines the moisture content of a soil sample.
+It involves high-temperature evaporation of moisture from samples.
+You can calculate the moisture content of the samples by comparing their masses before and after evaporation.

-This test determines whether the farm is suitable for agriculture or not.
+This test determines whether the farm is suitable for agriculture.
 Soil salinity can be obtained through different methods, such as:

-It is a chemical test used to determine the levels of primary, secondary, and minor elements in the soil.
+This is a chemical test which determines the levels of primary, secondary, and minor elements in the soil.
 The primary elements include Potassium (K), Phosphorous (P), and Nitrogen (N).
 The secondary elements include Magnesium (Mg), Sulphur (S), and Calcium (Ca).
 The minor elements are Manganese (Mn), Iron (Fe), Molybdenum (Mo), and Boron (B).

-This test involves testing the level of pesticides present in the soil and scheduling subsequent crop treatments based on earlier field operations and productivity.
+This test is needed to assess soil pesticide levels and to schedule subsequent crop treatments based on earlier field operations and productivity.

 In this test, hydrogen ions are calculated in the soil by testing its pH, which goes from 0 to 14.
-The neutral pH value is 7, with lower values indicating acidity and higher values indicating alkalinity.
+The neutral pH value is 7; lower values indicate acidity, and higher values indicate alkalinity.
 Farms that are acidic or alkaline are treated differently.

 This test examines the soil type and its physical features, such as texture, structure, and wetness, along with chemical content.
 The key components in this test are sand, clay, and slit, and their quantity determines the soil texture and its ability to hold nutrients and moisture.